ostis-ai/sc-machine/docs/scs/scs.md

       </pre>
     </td>
     <td>
-    This is a simple example, that allow to make an <code>SCs-text</code> more readable and useful.
-In this case text has a sublevels, that allow to read it faster.
+    This is a simple example, that allow to make an sc.s-text more readable and useful.
+In this case text has a sublevels, that allows to read it faster.
     </td>
   </tr>